 Applied Music - Percussion

 Course Description:A course in applied music instruction is offered in voice, piano, and band instruments for non-music majors.
 Private instruction for the music major is offered in his or her secondary and primary instrument of voice.
 The level of skills development will be ascertained at the end of each course by jury examination.
 Credit will depend upon successful completion of course requirements, and each student will be required to participate in at least three recitals per semester or session.
-Private instruction in the primary instrument or voice consists of two one-half hour lessons per week with 2 semester hours credit per semester.
+Private instruction in the primary instrument or voice consists of two one-half hour lessons per week.
 May be repeated up to a maximum of 4 times for credit.

 There is no prerequisite for MVP 1311, but it is a prerequisite for MVP 2321.
 MVP 2321 is a prerequisite for MVP 1411.
 Courses must be taken in sequence.